cophi-wue/LLpro/README.md

 ## Installation

 The LLpro pipeline can be run either locally or as a Docker container.
-Running the pipelie using Docker is strongly recommended.
+Running the pipeline using Docker is strongly recommended.

 **WINDOWS USERS**: For building the Docker image, clone using